Catalogue of Flat-Band Stoichiometric Materials: Database of Flat Bands Materials

 Geometric frustration in (line-graph and bipartite) lattices is known to give rise to exact FTBs~\cite{Mielke_1992,10.1143/PTP.99.489,PhysRevB.78.125104, Liu_2014, ma2020, Chiu2020}.
 While initially predicted for $s$-orbitals, this property was recently generalized to a slew of other possible orbital/lattice combinations \cite{S-matrix}.
 This provides a crucial starting point to understand and predict flat bands in crystalline materials: if a material hosts a line-graph or bipartite lattice as a part of its lattice structure (a "sublattice"), and if this sublattice is only weakly perturbed or deformed by the remaining atoms or orbitals, we expect to observe FTBs.
-To explain the origin of the flat bands found in our high-throughput search, we have automated, using the structural parameters of every ICSD entry, the detection of five types of line-graph or bipartite sublattices: the Kagome, pyrochlore, Lieb, bipartite or split sublattices.
-As detailed in Appendix~\ref{app:kagomepyrochlore} and Appendix~\ref{app:bipartite}, the split lattice is a special type of bipartite lattice and the Lieb lattice is a special case of split lattice in 2D.
-In the following, we will introduce our search methods for the five types of sublattices in \crystal~materials.
+To explain the origin of the flat bands found in our high-throughput search, we have automated, using the structural parameters of every ICSD entry, the detection of five types of line-graph or bipartite sublattices: the Kagome, pyrochlore, Lieb, bipartite or split sublattices as detailed in \sirefappkagomepyrochlore\ and \sirefappbipartite.

-\textit{Kagome, pyrochlore and Lieb sublattices of a \crystal~material lattice.} In 3D, the Kagome, pyrochlore and Lieb lattices can be mathematically characterized by special occupied Wyckoff positions in certain space groups (SGs).
-In Appendix~\ref{app:crys_symm}, we have obtained the minimal SGs which support, and the corresponding Wyckoff positions which form, these three types of lattices.
-Using the subduction of Wyckoff positions from super-groups to the minimal SGs on the \bcslong~(BCS)~\cite{Ivantchev:ks0038, Ivantchev:ks0141}, we then obtained all the SGs that are super-groups of the minimal SGs associated with the Wyckoff positions forming the Kagome, pyrochlore or Lieb sublattices.
-These are tabulated in the Table~\ref{tab:kagomepyrochlorewyckoff} and Table~\ref{tab:liebwyckoff} of Appendix \ref{app:kagomepyrochlore}.
-We dub the detection of sublattices using this tabulated information as the \emph{space-group method}.